From TALSIM Docs

 It has the two tabs Properties and Settings for simulation.

-The properties tab of reservoir elements is divided into different sections (from top left to the bottom right):
+The properties tab of storage elements is divided into different sections (from top left to the bottom right):

 - internal dependencies